thangckt/thangckt.github.io/docs/cluster/AppSetting/Latex_VScode.md

-# Latex Workshop in VScode
+# Latex in VScode

+Can use Latex in VScode with the extension `Latex Workshop`
 - Install tex compiler: Tex Live (recommend)
 - Install VScode
 - Install Latex Workshop extension